 ‘Anti-waste’ + ‘Gender-free’

-Artist and designer MI Leggett envisions a more circular future.
-Under the moniker Official Rebrand, Leggett takes fashion’s leftovers and gives them new lives.
+Artist and designer MI Leggett envision a more circular future.
+Under the moniker Official Rebrand, Leggett take fashion’s leftovers and give them new lives.
 For this ongoing project, they’ve sourced discarded and abandoned clothing from closets, factories, and even the free boxes in college dorms.
 Then, they alter and “rebrand” those garments with their striking hand-painted designs.
-Over the past few years, their upcycled clothing has earned a cult following on Instagram, been worn by celebrities such as Billy Porter, and appeared at New York Fashion Week’s 2020 ‘Men’s Day’ with a subversive genderless show titled ‘What is a Man?’
+Over the past few years, their upcycled clothing has earned a cult following on Instagram, been worn by celebrities such as Billy Porter, and appeared at New York Fashion Week’s 2020 “Men’s Day” with a subversive genderless show titled “What is a Man?”

 Leggett’s work is a protest to fashion as usual in more ways than one.
-He coined the term ‘anti-waste’ to describe his ethos, which he also defines as ‘gender-free’.
-In other words, transness and queerness are central to his concept of sustainability.
-We recently sat down with Leggett to learn more about his sourcing process, his affinity with Berlin’s creative scenes, how to get into upcycling, and the link between queerness and sustainability.
+They coined the term “anti-waste” to describe their ethos, which they also define as “gender-free”.
+In other words, transness and queerness are central to their concept of sustainability.
+We recently sat down with Leggett to learn more about their sourcing process, their affinity with Berlin’s creative scenes, how to get into upcycling, and the link between queerness and sustainability.

 6 Q&As on protesting fashion’s status quo